Skip to content

 In the context of foot movement, supination refers to the outward roll of the foot during normal motion.
 When the foot supinates, the weight is borne on the outer edges of the feet.

-Excessive supination (underpronation) can lead to issues such as reduced shock absorption and increased risk of ankle sprains, as well as foot aches and pain.
+Excessive supination (underpronation) can lead to issues such as reduced shock absorption and increased risk of ankle sprains, foot aches, and pain.

-Note: The opposite of supination is overpronation which is when the foot rolls inwards excessively with each step.
+Note: The opposite of supination is overpronation - this is when the foot rolls inwards excessively with each step.

 What Causes Supination?